MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-password-monitor.md

   :::image type="content" source="media/microsoft-edge-security-password-monitor/monitor-enabled-notice.png" alt-text="Password Monitor enabled notice":::

 -  Getting explicit consent.
 Users that don't have Password Sync turned on are asked for permission to turn on Password Monitor.
-They're prompted when the following actions happen:
+They get a prompt when the following actions happen:
    - When a user is saving a new password.

      :::image type="content" source="media/microsoft-edge-security-password-monitor/monitor-save-pw-prompt.png" alt-text="Prompt to save password":::